Hi everybody !

 So from now on I’ll be posting here my random thoughts, recipes, code and what-have-you.

 (*) please don’t confuse cryptography with “crypto”, i.e. anything to do with bitcoin and crypto-“currencies”.
-For what it’s worth (which is not much) I believe that the blockchain (the mathematical concept that underpins most cryptocurrencies) has to potential to facilitate some useful applications.
+For what it’s worth (which is not much) I believe that the blockchain (the mathematical concept that underpins most cryptocurrencies) has the potential to facilitate some useful applications.
 But caught in the mania of bitcoin, which is an almost ridiculous concept, it has been blown completely out of proportion.
 Thus any effort to apply blockchain in a useful way is invariably doomed, due to it being so unbelievably overhyped.